Top 6 Trends in Procurement Technology

 Collaboration networks: Procurement software platforms allow buyers and suppliers to have complete visibility into every aspect of the joint value chains.

-Predictive and advanced analytics: Process modelling, machine learning, artificial intelligence, and statistics are combined with third-party data sources for predictive analysis of cost/price fluctuations and demand/supply scenarios.
+Predictive and advanced analytics: Process modeling, machine learning, artificial intelligence, and statistics are combined with third-party data sources for predictive analysis of cost/price fluctuations and demand/supply scenarios.